How to write an abstract

 Abstract style guides

 The exact format of an abstract depends on the citation style you implement.
-Whether its a known style (like APA, IEEE, etc.) or a journal's style, each format has its own guidelines, so make sure to know which style you are using before writing your abstract.
+Whether it’s a well-known style (like APA, IEEE, etc.) or a journal's style, each format has its own guidelines, so make sure you know which style you are using before writing your abstract.

 APA is one of the most commonly used styles to format an abstract.
 Therefore, we created a guide with exact instructions on how to write an abstract in APA style, and a template to download: